Merstham to Tattenham Corner walk

 Take the train nearest to 10:15 from Victoria (or a Thameslink station) to Merstham for the Main Walk, or from London Bridge to Tattenham Corner for the Circular Walk.

 If you want to break for tea in Walton on the Hill, the Village Café (01737-814171; open to 5pm Mon–Fri, 4pm weekends) has a nice location overlooking Mere Pond and serves home-made cakes, pastries and cream teas.
 Stronger fare is available at the Blue Ball (see above) and The Bell (01737-812132; closed weekday afternoons), a quirky pub known locally as The Rat.
-These are the choices at the end of a Short Walk, since the only place near Tadworth station is a new Mediterranean Bar & Restaurant, The Bridge, in the old station building.

 If you prefer to stop for refreshment nearer to Tattenham Corner station (or bypass the Grandstand with the shorter ending) there are several places nearby.
 The large Tattenham Corner Beefeater (01737-351454) has fine views over the racecourse, and there is also the Downs Lunch Box kiosk (open daily) or the Silver Spoon Diner (01737-668049; open to 5pm Mon–Sat, 4pm Sun) in the parade of shops beyond the station.

 There are no refreshment places near Epsom Downs station but plenty of choice if you take the slightly longer ending to Epsom.
 A suggested place on the route into the town is The Amato (01372-721309), a “Grumpy Mole Restaurant” which serves afternoon tea from 3-5pm (Mon–Sat) as well as normal pub fare.
 There are many cafés, coffee shops and pubs in the town centre itself.

 After the walk, we would love to get your feedback

 Out (not a train station)